kencoken/imsearch-tools/README.md

    API keys for each method you plan to use.
-Some example keys are provided (commented out) which can be used for quick validation, but these are my personal keys so it would be *greatly appreciated* if you could secure your own using the methods described in the section below if you will be using the API-based engines extensively
+Some example keys are provided (commented out) which can be used for quick validation, but these are my personal keys so it would be *greatly appreciated* if you could secure your own using the methods described in the section below if you will be using the API-based engines extensively.

 Usage Instructions
 ------------------